Call4Cloud | MMP-C | Autopilot | Device Preparation

 Of course, transforming to a modern workplace will also mean you need to do something with your existing Print solution.
 One of the best solutions would probably be to start using the Microsoft Universal Print solution.
 In one of my first blogs, I was telling you how you could configure this and what my wishes were for this fantastic product:

-But what, if you don’t have the possibility to migrate your printers to this solution right away?
+But what if you don’t have the possibility to migrate your printers to this solution right away?
 I know how it works!
-A customer calls and he/she suddenly wants to deploy a new printer to all of their devices and they don’t want to hear they need to move their printers to cloud-based solutions first.
+A customer calls and suddenly wants to deploy a new printer to all of their devices, and they don’t want to hear they need to move their printers to cloud-based solutions first.
 So what can you do?
-Telling the customer: No No?
+Tell the customer: No, No.

 The best option would be to install the printer first and arrange a meeting with the customer to urge them to move their printers to a cloud-based solution.